 This can be used for pressure cooking, but since it’s made from aluminum, it's not suitable for acidic foods.

 If you’re looking for a canner and don’t care much about using the pot for pressure cooking or stovetop cooking, this budget canner will make your wallet happy.
 Since it’s made from aluminum, it shouldn’t be used for cooking reactive foods like tomatoes, but it would be fine for non-acidic foods or for steaming.
 And of course, it’s great for pressure canning, where the liquid is just plain water that doesn’t come in contact with the food you’re cooking.

 This 22-quart canner holds five quart-sized jars or 16 pint-sized jars.
 It has an adjustable regulator for 5, 10, or 15 psi.
 Safety features include a reusable over-pressure plug, a locking lid, and a gasket pressure release.

 The Presto 01781 23-Quart Pressure Canner and Cooker is our top choice because it functions both as a pressure canner and a boiling water canner, and it's also easy to use.
 It works great at high altitudes.
 If you're looking for something smaller than 23 quarts, try the All American 10.5 Quart Pressure Cooker & Canner.
 It's made of heavy-duty material and doesn't have any gaskets that need replacing.

 What to Look for in a Pressure Canner

-Capacity Pressure canners come in a wide variety of sizes, from small models that can handle a few jars at a time to large ones that can handle your fall harvest.
+Capacity: Pressure canners (which should be labeled as such) come in a variety of sizes, from smaller, 10- to 12-quart models that can handle four quart-sized jars at a time (the minimum required, according to the United States Department of Agriculture) to large ones that can handle your fall harvest.
 If you can for fun, a smaller canner might make sense, but if you have a big garden and can for winter use, a large canner will let you process more jars at a time.